blitzstudios/snowflake/readme.md

 # Snowflake

-A distributed Snowflake generator in Elixir.
+A scalable, decentralized Snowflake generator in Elixir.

 ## Usage